 A Schengen visa is an European visa that can be granted to any individual who is traveling to a country in Europe.
 A Schengen visa will allow holders to freely enter, travel within, and exit the Schengen zone from all 24 countries within it.

-This article will discuss what you need to know about Schengen Visas and how to apply.
+In this article, we’ll discuss everything you need to know about Schengen visas, including types, how to apply for them, required documents, fees, and other important information.
 This type of visa allows travelers to visit the countries in the Schengen Area, which encompasses over 500 million people.

 What is a Schengen Visa?